(Photo by Phil Nicholls)

 “I realised over time that what I was seeing as a strategy for not having it be a disaster, was actually something that people were really responding to.”

-Sarah McQuaid’s The St. Buryan Sessions is out on Friday through A Shovel And A Spade Records.
+Sarah McQuaid’s The St. Buryan Sessions is out now through A Shovel And A Spade Records.